eResearchSandpit/ansible-collectiveaccess/README.md

 ### Requirements

-You will need a working installation of [Vagrant](https://www.vagrantup.com/) and [Ansible](http://www.ansible.com) on your machine.
+You will need a working installation of [Ansible](http://www.ansible.com) on your machine and a remote server somewhere.
+Currently the script only works for ubuntu VMs.
+Ubuntu instances on AWS work well.

 ### What is in the box?

-- Ubuntu Trusty Thar 14.04
-- 512Mb RAM
-- NGinX based
 - PHP 5.6 with a few required extensions
 - MySQL database